Skip to main content

 export ACCOUNT_ID='AWS Account ID'

-2. Cluster creation
+2. Create the EKS Cluster

 eksctl create cluster --name ${CLUSTER_NAME} --region ${REGION} --fargate